thuliteio/getdoks.org/content/docs/shortcodes/using-shortcodes/index.md

 ```

 {{< figure
   src="images/vincent-van-zalinge-kK6c4Bkw-unsplash.jpg"
   alt="A small bird sitting on top of a dry grass field"
   caption="A small bird sitting on top of a dry grass field.
-Photo by Vincent van Zalinge" class="lightbox"
+Photo by Vincent van Zalinge"
 >}}

 ## Video